x-govuk/govuk-accessibility-mistakes-forms/app/project-history.md

 Thanks to Adam Liptrot for comments (and his related project, the [Pattern Checker Chrome plugin](https://liptrot.org/pattern-checker/).

 In August 2024 the website was switched to use the [GOV.UK Eleventy Plugin](https://x-govuk.github.io/govuk-eleventy-plugin/get-started/).
+It was released without password protection on 3 September with:

+- complex question
+- form fields, hints and links
+- information pages
+- input labels
+- link focus
+- list
+- tabs
+- unique text with repeated actions
+- accordions